 While certainly the cure is something we all want to Less Cancer have been pioneers in shifting the focus to prevention after 100 years and countless billions of dollars in the work to cure cancer.
 Today now more than ever there are more incidences of cancer not less and the rate of cancer incidence globally is expected to increase not decrease.
 Since the founding of Less Cancer, the organization has been instrumental in bringing the issue to national and global attention bringing change to policies that work to prevent this dreaded disease.
 The organization are founders of National Cancer Prevention Day and have initiated the very first United States Congressional Bipartisian Cancer Prevention Caucus.

-Team less cancer works to raise funds and awareness so the work of the organization may reach its global audience with education, best practices and policies that work to prevent cancer.
+Cyclists for less cancer work to raise funds and awareness so the work of the organization may reach its global audience with education, best practices and policies that work to prevent cancer.
 Less Cancer are founders of National Cancer Prevention Day and of the National Cancer Prevention Day Panel, which is hosted each year on Capitol Hill attracting experts, advocates, scientists and physicians from across the country.
 Since 2004, the organization has been working tirelessly to protect the public.

 Founded by Suzi Tobias team Less Cancer first started three years ago when Suzi wanted to ride to Mackinaw City and do so during the famed Port Huron to Mackinac Sail Boat Race in Michigan.